easykemistry

 LABORATORY PREPARATION

 It is prepared in the lab by thermal decomposition of ammonium trioxonitrate (V).
-Ammonium trioxonitrate (V) can not heated directly because the reaction being highly exothermic and may become uncontrollable leading to an explosion.
+Ammonium trioxonitrate (V) can not be heated directly because the reaction is highly exothermic and may to an explosion if not controlled

 a.
 KNO3(s) + NH4Cl(s) KCl(s) + NH4NO3(s)